evanrichter/cipher-project-1/REPORT.md

 ```

 This process is repeated for all possible key sizes between 3 and 120.
 The
-hamming distance result as well as the keysize guess are pushed to a dictionary
+hamming distance result as well as the keysize guess are pushed to a vector
 to compare later.
-Once this dictionary is completed, the keysize guesses are
+Once this process is completed for all possible sizes, the keysize guesses are
-ranked by normalizing the results and sorting the lowest scored results first.
+ranked by normalizing the hamming distances by dividing the hamming distance by the length of the smaller bit length text.
+We then sort results from shortest to biggest to find the lowest score.

-Once these results are scored, the top result is tried as the effective key
+Once these results are scored, the top result (that is, the lowest score value) is assumed to be the effective key
 length.

+*Cracking the cyphertext through letter frequency analysis*
-Using this length, the cracking algorithm is run.
-For a given ciphertext
-and a key length, the ciphertext is divided into slices:
+Using this assumed keylength, our cracking algorithm is run.
+For a given ciphertext-keylength pair, the ciphertext is divided into keylength sized slices:

 ```
 for ct_index, ct_char in ciphertext: